Anna Helmke

 Welcome!

 My research focuses on financial markets, financial intermediation and portfolio theory.
 I study the problems faced by investors, asset managers and regulators.
-I am particularly interested in the rise of index investing and the financial fragility risks emerging from non-bank financial institutions.
+I am particularly interested in the rise of index investing.

 Working papers